crux-bphc/dev-summer-group-2024/Machine Learning/README.md

 ## Overview & Prerequisites

 First, let's talk about the structure of the workshop.
 We will be releasing content every week or every 2 weeks depending on the difficulty and vastness of the topic in hand.
 At the end of the week, we will have a small contest/competition on [kaggle](https://www.kaggle.com/).
 This is to give you an opportunity to apply the knowledge that you learn in the workshop.
+Note that week 1 won't have any competition.

 Moving on, regarding the content.
 ML is a vast field and it primarily comprises of a lot of math.
 This workshop will not focus much on the math behind various learning algorithms but rather try to give you **hands on experience** on building ML models with the help of libraries like _sklearn_, _tensorflow_, _pytorch_, etc. But for those of you who are curious to know the math behind algorithms, we will be providing links to learn them at your own pace.